 Some of the most common types of customs and shipping fraud include the following:

 If you have information that a company or individual is engaged in customs fraud, you can blow the whistle through a qui tam lawsuit.
-Under the False Claims Act, successful qui tam whistleblowers can receive an award of between 15% and 30% of the amount recovered.
+Under the False Claims Act, a successful qui tam whistleblowers can receive an award of between 15% and 30% of the amount recovered.

 If you have information about customs fraud, you may be able to file a Qui Tam lawsuit under the federal False Claims Act.
 To discuss the specifics of your case, contact the Qui Tam attorneys of Tycko & Zavareei LLP today at 202-973-0900.

 The purpose of this form is to provide basic information that our law firm will use to evaluate your potential qui tam case.
 We will treat all information you provide through this form as privileged and confidential.
 If you have any concerns about providing your information through this website, please feel free to call our Washington, D.C. office at (202) 973-0900 to provide your information by telephone, or send your information to our office at 2000 L Street, N.W., Suite 808, Washington, D.C.
 20036.

 Please note that, in general, we only handle cases in which a business or company has committed fraud on the government and the amount of the fraud is at least $1 million.Begin Your Confidential Case Evalutation